 But we wouldn’t be done if we did.
 Managing the global economy of scarce resources, relies on matching demand with supply.
 The time is passed when we were building (rail)roads, shipping corridors and retail operations, to distribute an abundance of produce to ever new consumer audiences.
 Soon gone will be the times where we could afford to spend billions on ‘Brands’ to ‘help consumers choose’ between the plethora of options in the shopping aisle.
 How can we afford the type of companies that spend up to 15% of their turnover on marketing and trade promotions, if 10 billion people are to live in anything above starvation levels of prosperity?

 So it seems we don’t just need consumer behavior to become transparent to our collective economic orchestration, we also need production to be.
 And similar to the web of content, consumers and money, digital supply chains can only be built on top of a foundation of decentralised product identity and supply chain communication.
 The TCP/IP of production.

 TCP/IP is both language and identity.
 It’s knowing what has been said and who said it.
 It’s agreeing to a definition of communication.
 It’s the foundation of organization.
 It’s the foundation of the web that has unified the demand side and will unify the supply side infrastructure of our economy.
 It just hasn’t been purposed for the world of products yet.

-So fortunately, there is a very practical first step we can take to build infrastructure that caters to both requirements.
-Global decentralised standards for digital product- and personal identity are being developed needed for a world of 10 billion.
-Applications built on these standards will cater to local need for relevance, immediacy and personal freedom, as well as the central needs for coordination and efficiency.
-Let’s adopt these with a sense of urgency, inevitability, but also a sense of human proportionality and a dedication to freedom.
+Global decentralised standards for digital personal- and product identity are needed for a world of 10 billion.
+Applications built on these standards will have to cater to local need for relevance, immediacy and personal freedom, as well as the central needs for coordination and efficiency.
+But we need to adopt these with both a sense of urgency and inevitability, as well as a sense of human proportionality and a firm dedication to personal freedom and layers of protection against tyrannical government.
 Or we stand to lose both to the ever present threat of the dictatorship of best intentions.